Sturminster Marshall: Village amenities

 Sturminster Marshall has a playing field with a children's playground in one corner.
 Nearby is the Memorial Hall which offers a meeting-space for many village societies.
 There is also an old school hall which is also used as a meeting-space.

 There are many walks around the village including the Stour Valley Way, which follows the Stour right from the source to the sea.

 The village has two pubs: the Red Lion within the village and the Golden Fox on the outskirts.

 The village has a cricket club with a side in Dorset division 3.
 There is also a football club with a senior side and several junior teams.

+Landmarks

+Church of St Mary the Virgin

+The earliest parts of the Church of England parish church date from the 12th century, with 13th, 14th and 15th century additions.
+The three-stage west tower was rebuilt in 1805 and the whole building was heavily restored in 1859.
+The monuments and brasses inside the church are mainly 19th century, but there is a 17th-century funeral helm and a 14th-century coffin slab with a Latin inscription: Quisquis ades qui morte cades, sta, perlege, plora.
+Sum quod eris, fueram quod es.
+Pro me precor, ora.
+It is a Grade II* listed building.

+White Mill Bridge

+Crossing the River Stour to the east of the village is a 16th-century stone bridge of eight arches.
+The later parapet overhangs the bridge sides on corbels.
+An early 19th-century iron plaque threatens anyone damaging the bridge with penal transportation.
+It is a Grade I listed building.